 Going-with-the-flow types of relationships can also equate to being disposable, because there is no talk of the future to progress things.
 Sometimes going with the flow is great; however, when you’re really hoping to share dinner or a weekend with someone and they can never commit until the day of, it’s not a good sign.
 Being unable to make short-term commitments will more than likely lead to no commitment at all.
 Also, if you notice they can make plans and commitments with other people but not you, that’s a sure sign you’re disposable!

-If there is something you are passionate about (i.e. a hobby), and the person you’re dating not only takes zero interest in it, but doesn’t even support you by doing simple things like following you on social media or at least taking a look at what you do, you might be in a disposable relationship.
-If someone is truly interested in you, they want to see you doing well and take some interest in what you do, so if they’re busy liking their friend’s or ex’s memes and selfies, they can find a moment to support what is meaningful to you.
+Something you are passionate about (i.e. a hobby) should be known to the person you’re dating.
+But if they don’t give you support by even doing the tiniest things like following you on social media or at least looking at what you do, you might be in a disposable relationship.
+When someone is truly interested in you, they want to see you doing well and take some interest in what you do; if they’re busy liking their friend’s or ex’s memes and selfies, they can find a moment to support what is meaningful to you.
 If you’re the one taking interest or supporting the other person in their hobbies but they don’t do the same back for you, you’re disposable, because they are selfish and only care about having someone on their side for what they like and support.